 If you’re a legal assistant who needs to grab a file from another lawyer in the firm, you can simply perform a Quick Search for the lawyer you need, then use the Employee Org Chart on their profile to find out who their legal assistant is.
-Using the Live Chat feature you can then shoot their assistant a quick, instant message asking them to pull the file, so that when you head over to their desk it’s there waiting for you – no time wasted.
+Using the Live Chat feature, you can then shoot their assistant a quick, instant message asking them to pull the file so that when you head over to their desk, it’s there waiting for you – no time wasted.

 In my firm, we would fill out expense forms on paper.
-From there we would scan the form into our document management system along with all the receipts, then staple the receipts to the paper form and inter-office it down to Accounting.
+From there, we would scan the form into our document management system along with all the receipts, then staple the receipts to the paper form and inter-office it down to Accounting.
 It was quite the process.
 What if I told you we could cut that time in half using an Online Expense Form with automated routing?

-Today, most receipts are electronic anyway – hotels, car rentals, plane tickets etc. Rather than printing them out, just save them to your Online Form, enter in the amount for each receipt in the spreadsheet and your total is calculated for you.
+Today, most receipts are electronic anyway – hotels, car rentals, plane tickets, etc. Rather than printing them out, just save them to your Online Form, enter in the amount for each receipt in the spreadsheet, and your total is calculated for you.
 Not sure how many miles were traveled for gas reimbursement?
 Just click your “To and From” locations on the GPS mapping tool, and the distance is calculated for you.

 Upon submission, forms are routed to Accounting and stored online in case you need to pull them up later on.
-If it’s an excessive claim amount the form triggers an additional workflow stage to route it to the appropriate Partner for additional approval before being sent to Accounting.
+If it’s an excessive claim amount, the form triggers an additional workflow stage to route it to the appropriate Partner for additional approval before being sent to Accounting.

-Legal Assistants usually have a heavy workload – at one point I was working for five lawyers, and days just seemed to fly by.
+Legal Assistants usually have a heavy workload – at one point, I was working for five lawyers, and days just seemed to fly by.
 It’s easy to forget to take a break from the hectic day-to-day and enjoy your time at the office.
-That’s why intranet features such as Recipe Exchange, Buy & Sell and Idea Share Exchange are so important.
-They engage employees and allow them to take a moment out of their busy day to post their favorite chocolate chip cookie recipe, browse for new Ikea furniture or share their new green office idea.
-Happy employees mean work gets completed in a less stressful, more creative and efficient manner.
+That’s why intranet features such as Recipe Exchange, Buy & Sell, and Idea Share Exchange are so important.
+They engage employees and allow them to take a moment out of their busy day to post their favorite chocolate chip cookie recipe, browse for new Ikea furniture, or share their new green office idea.
+Happy employees mean work gets completed in a less stressful, more creative, and efficient manner.

 They simply have to follow the link in the email and then register for the session.
-They can then add the session to their personal outlook calendar so they are reminded to attend, and the Training Manager or Lunch & Learn Manager has a list of everyone who has registered on one page.
+They can then add the session to their personal outlook calendar, so they are reminded to attend, and the Training Manager or Lunch & Learn Manager has a list of everyone who has registered on one page.
 They can even use this list to send out bulk emails to all attendees if they need to remind them beforehand to bring specific items or questions to the session.

-There are many other features within an intranet that a law firm could make use of – these are just my Top 7.
+There are many other features within an intranet that a law firm could use – these are just my Top 7.
 To see a complete list of the over 100 other features in our Corporate Intranet, check out our Corporate Intranet Whitepaper.

-Of utmost importance though, is the ability for non-IT admins to update intranet content.
-Just because an intranet is software does not mean IT should be responsible for it.
+Of utmost importance, though, is the ability for non-IT admins to update intranet content.
+Just because an intranet is a software does not mean IT should be responsible for it.
 In fact, when it comes to a law firm intranet, it’s usually HR or Marketing that wants to do the updating.
 A simple, out-of-the-box intranet allows them to do just that.